cadecuddy/Bedwars-Buddy/README.md

 # Bedwars-Buddy

 Bedwars Buddy is a multipurpose Bedwars utility Discord bot built using [discord.py](https://discordpy.readthedocs.io/en/stable/index.html) and the [Hypixel API](https://api.hypixel.net/).
 It has a multitude of features useful to avid players of the Minecraft minigame bedwars.
+It's still in development and will soon be ready for public servers.

 ## Features 📑